 Inside the city council chambers, some 300 protesters filled the meeting, in a room with a seating capacity of 175.
 Mayor Clinton spoke in favor of the human rights commission, while several clergymen involved with the march expressed their own impatience with the lack of progress on the open housing issue.

-Seattle voters would defeat the open housing ordinance in March 1964, but, after four more years of “Seattle Way” shenanigans, the ordinance was finally passed directly by the city council in April 1968.
+Seattle voters would defeat the open housing ordinance in March 1964.
+After four more years of “Seattle Way” shenanigans, the ordinance was finally passed directly by the city council in April 1968.